Big Muddy Lake

 Big Muddy Lake is a shallow salt lake in the Canadian province of Saskatchewan.
-It is located in the Big Muddy Badlands of the southern part of the province in the RMs of Happy Valley No. 10 and Surprise Valley No. 9.
-There are no communities, public roads, nor facilities at the lake.
+It is in the Big Muddy Badlands of the southern part of the province in the RMs of Happy Valley No. 10 and Surprise Valley No. 9.
+There are no communities, public roads, nor any facilities at the lake.
 The closest communities are Bengough, Minton, and Big Beaver, while the closest highways are 6 and 18.
-The Canada–United States border and Montana are 12 km south of the lake.
-The lake and much of the surrounding landscape is protected as an Important Bird Area of Canada.
+The Canada–United States border and the state of Montana are 12 km south of the lake.
+The lake and much of the surrounding landscape is protected as an Important Bird Area (IBA) of Canada.

 Description

 Big Muddy Lake sits in the Big Muddy Valley of the Big Muddy Badlands 140 m below the surrounding landscape.
 The valley and badlands were formed over 12,000 years ago near the end of the last ice age with a glacial lake outburst flood from a pre-historic glacial lake located at present-day Old Wives Lake.
 From the southern shore, Big Muddy Creek flows out and to the south.
 It is a tributary of the Missouri River.